signalscorps/file2stix/README.md

 * `--misp-custom-warning-list-file` (optional, default none): a custom Warning List used to whitelist indicators.
 Must be in the same format as MISP Warning Lists.
 An example can be seen here `tests/custom_warning_lists/list.json`.
 Only available for Reports marked `TLP GREEN`, `TLP AMBER`, or `TLP RED`
 * `--defang-observables` (optional, default false): If any 'fanged' Observables are detected, these will be defanged before extraction to ensure they are detected correctly as Observables (e.g. `1[.]1[.]1[.]1` defanged becomes `1.1.1.1`)
 * `--backend` (optional, default none): Defines wether output should be stored to a supported backend (in addition to file store).
 Should be path to backend config file, e.g. `tests/backends/arangodb.yml`
+* `--no-branding` (optional, default true): file2stix prints an `external_references` in each object it creates.
+By setting this to false, this reference will be removed.
+* `--confidence` (optional, default none): you can assign a static confidence score to all Indicator SDOs extracted from a report.
+This value must be within the range >= 0 <= 100
 * `--help` (optional, default false) to print more about these options in the command line.

 For example;